Diagnostics and Tuning Seminar

 Section Three: SQL Tuning

 One of the most common reasons for poor performance is related to poorly running, inefficient SQL statements.
-In this section we explore in details a number of important concepts and Oracle capabilities (up to and including Oracle Database 18c) in relation to maximising the performance and stability of SQL statements.
-Topics covered include:
+In this section we explore in detail a number of important concepts and Oracle capabilities (up to and including Oracle Database 18c) in relation to maximising the performance and stability of SQL statements.
+Attendees will learn not only how to effectively tune SQL statements, but how to do so in a consistent manner to maximise both SQL performance and stability, by understanding how to determine the root cause of performance issues and hence implement the most appropriate solution to resolve any issues.

 - CBO Internals And How The CBO Costs SQL Statements